To Raise or Not To Raise: The Autonomous Learning Rate Question

 \subsection{Object Detection on MSCOCO}

-Our second and most time-consuming task was object detection using the MSCOCO dataset.
-We downscaled the longest side of each image to 256 pixels in order to complete the trainings within a more reasonable computational budget.
+Our second and most time-consuming task is object detection using the MSCOCO dataset.
+We downscale the longest side of each image to 256 pixels in order to complete the trainings within a more reasonable computational budget.
 The RetinaNet \cite{retinanet} architecture was selected for this task.
 We used a batch size of 32 and trained for a total of 45000 steps, with validation every 1500 steps.
 We used a momentum optimizer with 0.9 for its momentum value, but kept all other parameters consistent with the official implementation.
-The configuration for our LR schedulers was the same as in Section \ref{subsec:cifar}, but with $LR_0$s of 0.01, 0.005, and 0.001.
-For this task we used mean average precision (mAP) to benchmark model performance.
+The configuration for our LR schedulers is the same as in Section \ref{subsec:cifar}, but with $LR_0$ of 0.01, 0.005, and 0.001.
+The SC $LR_{max}$ was set to 0.01 (see Appendix \ref{secA3}).
+For this task we use mean average precision (mAP) to benchmark model performance.
 Note that this task uses localization and focal losses which were not present in the ARC training dataset.